Tooth extraction can cause swelling of the cheek after dental care.

 It’s important to distinguish normal swelling, which subsides after a few days, from signs of complications like infection or abscess.

-Applying cold compresses is one of the most effective solutions within the first 24 to 48 hours after extraction.
+Cold is ideal within the first 24 hours after extraction.

 Instructions: Wrap ice cubes or a gel pack in a clean cloth.